-The fundamental problem solved by -> Nakamoto consensus.
-In Bitcoin’s -> Blockchain, nobody is able to spend a Bitcoin twice after a certain amount of time has passed and the transaction has been -> confirmed.
-In a double-spend attack, a user would attempt to defraud a participant by sending a coin, getting one or two confirmations, then attacking the Blockchain by mining a contradicting block of the same -> height as the block containing the transaction.
+The fundamental problem solved by the Nakamoto Consensus.
+In Bitcoin’s -> blockchain, nobody is able to spend a Bitcoin twice after a certain amount of time has passed and the transaction has been confirmed.
+In a double spend attack, a user would attempt to defraud a participant by sending a coin, getting one or two confirmations, then attacking the blockchain by mining a contradicting block of the same -> height as the block containing the transaction.
 This becomes easier the more hashing power an attacker has (-> 51% attack), and more difficult the more confirmations a block has.
 After six confirmations, a transaction is generally considered irreversible even with millions of dollars spent on the attack.

 Fiat money is currency issued by a government.

 Similar to a -> DDoS attack, a flood attack ‘floods’ the -> mempool with -> transactions.
 In a functional fee market, this raises transaction fees and limits the -> capacity of the network.
 Flood attacks can be expensive for the attacker—either they will have to pay transaction fees to the miners, or, if they are a miner themselves, bear the opportunity cost of not including other paying transactions.